-- 1. If the customer qualifies as SBE and requires intensive services to overcome a barrier to employment, AJC staff assists in setting up an appointment for them to meet with a Disabled Veteran Outreach Program (DVOP) Specialist. - 2.
+- 1. If the customer qualifies as SBE, or eligible person that they meet the criteria to be assisted by a Disabled Veteran Outreach Program (DVOP) Specialist.
+If the SBE customer requests to be assisted by a DVOP, they are agreeing to be case managed.
+Once the SBE veteran or eligible person agrees to be case managed, the AJC staff member will assist the customer in scheduling an appointment with the DVOP. - Note: SBE veterans or eligible persons decide whether or not to be case managed by a DVOP.
+If an SBE identified veteran or eligible person declines case management, then they are referred back to non-veteran AJC staff for services. - 2.
 If the customer does not require intensive services, they are then referred to Basic Career Services resources, WIOA Title I resources, an AJC Job Service Specialist, or other resource as determined appropriate based on the Personalized Needs Assessment.

-Note: When a veteran seeks services at an AJC where the DVOP is not currently available because of their rotation schedule, the receptionist provides the customer with the card and contact information of the DVOP and contacts the DVOP via email to provide them with the contact information of the customer so the two can coordinate a meeting time when the DVOP will be stationed at the AJC, if desired.
+Note: When a veteran seeks services at an AJC where the DVOP is not currently available because of their rotation schedule, the receptionist provides the customer with the card and contact information of the DVOP and contacts the DVOP via email to provide them with the contact information of the customer; the DVOP schedules a meeting at the AJC, if desired.